top of page

 Our relationship with whales can help us see ourselves more clearly, for the dichotomy between those who feel a close affinity with these majestic mammals of the deep, expressed by the very human response to whales stranded on a beach, compared to those who treat these sentient beings as a commodity and fire explosive-headed harpoons into them in the name of commerce, shows us our inner potential for empathy or cruelty, two divergent actions at the opposite ends of choice.

-Unveiled by Archbishop Emeritus Desmond Tutu in the foyer of the prestigious Two Ocean Aquarium, Sacred Ocean speaks to each of us about what it means to be human and helps us to explore our duality of choice.
+Unveiled by Archbishop Emeritus Desmond Tutu in the prestigious Two Oceans Aquarium in Cape Town, Sacred Ocean speaks to each of us about what it means to be human and helps us to explore our duality of choice.
+The accompanying Great Whale Debate invited visitors to participate in the campaign, and Sacred Ocean had video support from actor Pierce Brosnan and received a blessing from Rawiri Paratene, the grandfather from the iconic film Whale Rider.

-This unique 25-minute Audio-Visual presentation takes the viewer below the surface and into the fascinating ocean world of whales and dolphins, with a special focus on the visiting southern right whales.
+The Whale Show is a unique 25-minute Audio-Visual presentation that takes the viewer below the surface and into the fascinating ocean world of whales and dolphins, with a special focus on the visiting southern right whales.
 Developed using Noel’s paintings, illustrations and photographs, with an evocative script narrated by John Webb, the show has been sponsored by the International Fund for Animal Welfare and is shown daily in the Lecture Room of the Whale Museum in Hermanus.
+Since it was launched in 2006, many thousands of visitors to Hermanus have watched the show and been inspired by its deeper messaging.

 The recently launched Whale Show in the Whale Museum is an experience not to be missed.
 This unique presentation is something every resident of Hermanus and every visitor must see.